andybyers21/Updated-Portfolio/content/portfolio/notes_site.md

 fizzy(y)
 ```

-Compatable with various environments, Chrome, Safari and Firefox among others
+Compatible with various environments, Chrome, Safari and Firefox among others

 Notes can be created in plain text or markdown in your editor of choice and
 backlinks and wikilinks are automatically generated on save.
 Notes are